Riau-Lingga Sultanate: Culture

 As well as being celebrated for its literary contributions, the Riau-Lingga palace court was also known for the passion of its musical tradition.
 Musical performance was enjoyed as a form of entertainment by both the palace and commoners alike.
 With the coming of the Dutch, European influence on musical traditions slowly made their way into the court, as evidenced by the introduction of instruments such as the violin and tambur from the Western Hemisphere.

-The introduction of the Western instruments to the royal court can be traced to the arrival of Raja Jaafar from Selangor, the Yang Dipertuan Muda of Riau-Lingga.
+The introduction of the Western instruments to the royal court can be traced to the arrival of Raja Ja'afar from Selangor, the Yang di-Pertuan Muda of Riau-Lingga.
 Prior to his installation, he was a Klang-based merchant who gained prominence because of the tin trade.
 He came to Riau at the invitation of Mahmud III of Johor upon the demise of Raja Aji.
 After his installation, he constructed a palace and due to his love for music, he became a pioneer of western music in the kingdom.
 Adopting martial music as practised in the west, he sent several young men from Riau to Malacca to train with the Dutch on western instruments such as the violin, trumpet and flute.

 One of the earliest accounts of the musical tradition of the royal court was left by C. Van Angelbeek, a Dutch official.
 During his visit to Daik, he observed that the Tarian Ronggeng (Ronggeng dance) was staged in the palace court, while the suling and rebab were the favourites among the locals.
 His report was published in Batavia in 1829.

 Gamelan Melayu

-Among other prominent ensembles of the palace court was the Tarian Gamelan (Malay Gamelan dance).
-The Malay Gamelan performance is believed to trace its origin to the Johor court in Riau-Lingga as early as the 17th century.
+Malay Gamelan developed in conjunction with Malay Joget Gamelan.
+In the mid-18th century, a team of court dancers and musicians was sent from central Java to the island of Penyengat, the royal island capital of the Riau-Lingga empire (present-day Indonesia).
+Javanese style court dance and gamelan were, therefore, introduced at the Istana Kuning (the Yellow Palace), the Penyengat palace.

 It was recorded that a Gamelan ensemble was invited from Pulau Penyengat to perform in Pahang in 1811 for the royal wedding of Tengku Hussein of Johor and Wan Esah, a Pahangite aristocrat.
 The dance was performed for the first time in public during the royal wedding in Pekan, Pahang.
 This marked the birth of Joget Pahang and the spread of Tarian Gamelan in the Malay Peninsula.